2021–22 Saif Sporting Club season: February

-On 4 February Saif Sporting Club had their season's first home match against Bangladesh Police FC and won by 1–0 goal.
-Both team in the first half has played goalless.
+On 4 February, Saif Sporting Club had their season's first home match against Bangladesh Police FC and won by 1–0 goal.
+Both team in the first half played goalless.
 In the second half regulations times ended 0–0 but in the additional time on 90+2 minutes Saif SC Rwandian defender Emery Bayisenge goal gave them 3 points and left the field with victory.

-On 9 February Saif Sporting Club had their away game versus Rahmatganj MFS and lost 3–1.
+On 9 February, Saif Sporting Club had their away game versus Rahmatganj MFS and lost 3–1.
 In the first half on 16 minutes a goal by Foysal Ahmed Fahim and on 40 minutes a goal by Nigerian Emeka Ogbugh took lead before ended of half time.
 In the second half on 66 minutes a goal by Maraz Hossain Saif SC made the scoreline 0–3.
 After conceded 3 goals Rahmatganj MFS playing attacking football and on 71 minutes a goal scored by Rahmatganj MFS Nigerian forward Sunday Chizoba made score 1–3 until finished the game.

-On 13 February Saif Sporting Club lost by 0–1 goal at home against Sheikh Russel KC.
+On 13 February, Saif Sporting Club lost by 0–1 goal at home against Sheikh Russel KC.

 In the first half on 39 minutes a penalty goal by defender Aizar Akmatov took lead and finished half time.
 In the second half Sheikh Russel KC tried to extended the lead but Saif Sports Club also tried to equalized score but they won't able to do it.
 Sheikh Russel KC have left the field with full three points.

-On 17 February Saif Sporting Club have lost home game 0–2 against Dhaka Mohammedan.
+On 17 February, Saif Sporting Club have lost home game 0–2 against Dhaka Mohammedan.
 In the first half on 32 minutes a goal by Souleymane Diabate took the lead Dhaka Mohammedan and hold the lead till end first halftime.
 In the second half in between 4 minutes a goal by Md Shahriar Emon Dhaka Mohammdan extended the lead 2–0.
 Rest of the time of second half Saif Sporting Club didn't able to score any goal and Dhaka Mohammdan got three points.

-On 24 February Saif Sporting Club drew 3–3 goals against Chittagong Abahani at home match.
+On 24 February, Saif Sporting Club drew 3–3 goals against Chittagong Abahani at home match.
 In the first half on 5 minutes Sazzad Hossain goal take early lead Saif Sporting Club and in the added time of first half on 45+3 Peter Ebimobowei goal equalized score 1–1.
 In the second half on 58 minutes penalty goal by Emeka Ogbugh took lead again with score 2–1 but on 67 minutes goal by Chittgong Abahani Peter Ebimobowei leveled the score 2–2.
 On the 80 minutes second penalty goal by Emeka Ogbugh made scoreline 3–2 but Saif SC couldn't hold the lead till end the match because of Peter Ebimobowei third goal of the match ended match 3–3.

 March

-On 1 March Saif Sporting Club defeated 5–1 goals Swadhinata KS in the away game.
+On 1 March, Saif Sporting Club defeated 5–1 goals Swadhinata KS in the away game.

-On 16 March Saif Sporting Club defeated to Bashundhara Kings by 3–4 goals in the away game.
+On 16 March, Saif Sporting Club defeated to Bashundhara Kings by 3–4 goals in the away game.